The ability to shorten (forcibly) when an adequate stimulus is received

 One neuron and all the skeletal muscle cells it stimulates (figure 6.4)

 When a long threadlike extension of the neuron, called the nerve fiber or exon, reaches the muscle, it branches into a number of axonal terminals, each of which forms junctions with the sarcolemma of a different muscle cell (figure 6.5)

 The gap between the endings of the muscle cells' membrane.
 Filled with tissue (interstitial) fluid

 Acetylcholine or ACh

+The specific neurotransmitter that stimulates the muscle cell.
 Defuses across the synaptic cleft and attaches to receptors (membrane proteins), which are part of the sarcolemma.

 The "upset" caused by a rushing intake of sodium ions (Na+) through the muscle cell